maarten-pennings/C64-bouncingbox/README.md

          JMP SETUP    ; SKIP VARS
 ```

-After loading, the listing then looks like this.
+After loading, a `LIST` produces this.

 ![basic](basic.png)

 The BASIC header ends with a `JMP` instruction at 2100 (to `SETUP`).
-The `JMP` is there to jump over the (constants and) variables section that comes next.
+The `JMP` is there to jump over the (constants and) variables sections that come next.
 The 2100 is the address where the `SYS` on BASIC line 100 jumps to.

 I was hoping that when the BASIC header was so long that it
-overlapped with the `*=2100` following it, I would get a compile
+overlaps with the `*=2100` following it, I would get a compile
 error from TMP.
 But that didn't happen.
 Pity.

 ### Constants

-The BASIC header is followed by several constants.
+The BASIC header is followed by a section with constants.
-They are there in an attempt to make my program more readable.
+They are there in an attempt to make the source more readable.

 We see several different kind of constants